giantswarm/reporting/README.md

 There are three main components:

-- Agent: It lives in the target cluster to forward the pod definition to a external database.
+- Agent: It lives in the target cluster to forward the pod (or other resources) definitions to a external database (for now only Elasticsearch).

 - Processor: It is in charge of sanitize and enhance the ingested documents from targeted clusters.
-It add some metada to make the alerting process easier.
+It adds some metadata to make the alerting process easier.

 - Querying: It checks the processed documents looking for bad practices in the pod definitions (no limits, secrets as envs, ...).
-All found documents that fulfill the conditions are saved in a new DB in order to have an up to date index with all alerts.
+All found resources that match the alerting rules are saved in a new index to be able to see them overtime.

-The processor and querying components can run in the same cluster on the agent or in a differnet one, but the Elastic Search used to save the data should be accessible from the agent component.
+The processor and querying components can run in the same cluster than the agent or in a differnet one.
+Elasticsearch can be running wherever as soon as it is accessible to the agent.
+There is no authentication or authorization method provided, so it has to be done apart.

 Diagram